carriejv/docker-swarm-secrets/README.md

 They are otherwise identical to the async versions.

-Note that a synchronous read cannot run an asynchronous interpreter, and all default interpreters are async.
+Note that a synchronous read cannot run an asynchronous interpreter.
+A `DefaultInterpretersSync` package is provided, which provides the same functionality as `DefaultInterpreters`.

 ## Specifying a Mount Point